 One unfortunate fact of life is that assisted living becomes a necessity as we get older.
 Families need to make living arrangements for the elderly.
 It doesn't matter if you were an athlete in your younger years; daily life will be much harder to deal with alone when you're a senior.

 This is where assisted living facilities come in.
 Housing for seniors 55 and older, residential care homes for the elderly, and elderly care services have become ever more common on search engines.

 The thing is, not everyone is comfortable moving into assisted communities.
 The environment is different and the people more so.
 That's why single-family homes and home care for elderly in their homes have become more and more popular over the years.

 The best home care services mean being able to stay put.
 This also means being closer to family and friends, and being in the comfort and familiarity of your own home.
-This includes housing for seniors on social security and single-family homes for seniors.
+This includes housing for seniors living solely on social security and single-family homes for seniors.